cloudpedagogy/cloudpedagogy-research-object-template/README.md

 All applications are designed to run locally in the browser.
 No user data is collected, stored, or transmitted.

+All example data and structures are synthetic and do not represent any real institution, programme, or curriculum.

 ---

 ## Licensing & Scope